Stevenage Clock Tower: Related structures

-Town Square is included in a Conservation Area.
-There are two other listed structures in Town Square, the sculpture "Joy Ride" by Franta Belsky and a ceramic mural on the former Co-Operative House (now Primark).
-Like the tower, these examples of public art were created in the 1950s.
-"Urban Elephant" of 1992, is a fibreglass sculpture by Andrew Burton in St George's Way, commissioned by the Stevenage Museum.
-The tower on the elephant represents the clock tower.

-Structures elsewhere

-It is reminiscent of other English clock towers of the mid-20th century, such as the earlier Chrisp Street Market Clock Tower and the later example in Shipley.
+Stevenage clock tower is reminiscent of other English clock towers of the mid-20th century, such as the earlier Chrisp Street Market Clock Tower and the later Shipley Clock Tower.

-Conservation and regeneration
+Saints Andrew and George Church in Stevenage town centre has a much narrower structure for its bell tower, or campanile as it is usually known (evidently not designed for change-ringing).
+Basil Spence used a design similar to Stevenage Clock Tower for a series of bell towers in Coventry which were intended to house a ring of bells.

+Regeneration of Stevenage town centre

 In the 21st century a need has been identified to regenerate the town centre.
 Planners have looked at Stevenage in the context of town centres across the United Kingdom "undergoing dynamic, often negative changes, leading to high vacancy levels and a deteriorating urban fabric".